JuanitaCathy/CineVault-MovieDB/README.md

 7. **Related Videos and Similar Movies**: Highlights the sections for related videos and similar movie recommendations.
 8. **Navigation to Movies and TV Shows Sections**: Guides the user to navigate between the Movies and TV Shows sections.

+## 🎥 Video

+_Add a link to a video demo of CineVault here._

 ### 🌟 Major Features

 - **Search Functionality 🔍**: Search for your favorite movies or TV shows by title, genre, or actor.
 - **Trending Content 📈**: Stay updated with the hottest content, both weekly and daily.
+- **Lazy Load**: For optimization purposes, Lazy Load effect is used on movie images
 - **Detailed Movie Information 🎬**: Get comprehensive details about movies, including ratings, cast information, and trailers.
 - **Personalized Recommendations 🤩**: Find similar movies and shows based on your preferences.
 - **Infinite Scroll 📜**: Seamlessly scroll through an extensive list of movies and TV shows without any interruption.
 - **Genre and Popularity Filters 🎭**: Easily filter movies and TV shows by genre and popularity to find exactly what you're looking for.

+## 📸 Screenshots

+_Add screenshots here to showcase the CineVault interface and features._

 ### 🌟 Technologies Used